BogdanCristianDevelopment/BogdanCristianDevelopment/README.md

-Hi, I’m @Bogdan Cristian, I hope you like my projects.
+Hi, I’m Bogdan Cristian, I hope you like my projects.
 The code is a mess but it works right ?
 You can contact me at
 - bogdan-cristian@outlook.com